NEU-DSG/tapas-xq/API.md

 * Added API endpoint for returning this document as HTML.
 * Added endpoints for accessing the view package registry and the configuration files for individual view packages.
 * Removed 'assets-base' parameter for the Derive Reader endpoint, since the list of required parameters will now be generated dynamically depending on the view package.
-* Changed the base URL to 'exist/apps/tapas-xq' from 'exist/db/apps/tapas-xq', which was incorrect.
+* Changed the base URL to 'tapas-xq' from 'exist/db/apps/tapas-xq', which was incorrect.
 * Created this changelog.

 ### 2015-10-05